ytdl-patched/ytdl-patched/README.md

                                          PEOPLE.
 Prints types of object in info json.
 Use this for extractors that
                                          --print-json won' work.
+    --enable-lock                        Locks downloading exclusively.
+Blocks
+                                         other ytdl-patched process downloading
+                                         the same video.
+    --no-lock                            Do not lock downloading exclusively.
+                                         Download will start even if other
+                                         process is working on it.

 ## Network Options:
     --proxy URL                          Use the specified HTTP/HTTPS/SOCKS